rorosaurus/esp8266-goggles/README.md

 # ESP8266 LED Goggle Squad
-Code for building a squad of LED goggles that automatically synchronize their animations when they're near each other
+Code for building a squad of LED goggles that automatically synchronize their animations when they're near each other.
+Total cost is around $45 when you order parts in bulk.

 # Parts List
 * Microcontroller: [MakerFocus Wemos D1 Mini ESP8266 with integrated BMS](https://smile.amazon.com/gp/product/B075H8X7H2/)